Pandora-CV/cvpr24acm/README.md

-# cvpr24acm
-Rethinking Boundary Discontinuity Problem for Oriented Object Detection, CVPR 2024.
+# Rethinking Boundary Discontinuity Problem for Oriented Object Detection
+This is our official pytorch implementation of ACM.

+## :fire: News
+- This paper is accepted by CVPR 2024.